-Breakfast (8:40 am) and lunch programs are served at the all North Marion schools.
+Breakfast (8:40 am) and lunch programs are served at all North Marion schools.
 Free and reduced meal applications are available at registration or from the school office throughout the year.
 Free and reduced applications must be completed each year.
-We use a computerized meal accounting system.
+We usually use a computerized meal accounting system.
 This makes our breakfast and lunch program efficient and accurate in reporting requirements for meal service.
+This system has been suspended for the 2021-22 school year.
 Here is how the system works:

-1. Each student is issued a plastic card that identifies the student to the computer and contains his/her name, identification number and bar and color code by grade.

-2. Cards are organized by class in the school cafeteria.
+- 1. Each student is issued a plastic card that identifies the student to the computer and contains his/her name, identification number and bar and color code by grade. - 2.
+Cards are organized by class in the school cafeteria.
 At lunch the student runs his/her card through the scanner and the price of the meal is deducted from the student's account.
-After each meal a new balance is shown on the screen.

-3. The card allows the student to purchase his/her meal as qualified-free, reduced or paid.
+After each meal a new balance is shown on the screen. - 3.
+The card allows the student to purchase his/her meal as qualified-free, reduced or paid.